Kaholo/kaholo-plugin-helm/README.md

 # kaholo-plugin-helm
-Helm CLI plugin for Kaholo
+Helm CLI plugin for Kaholo.

+## How To Use